-Descriptor This theme includes the ability to - Graduates are expected to be • construct and sustain arguments and use able to apply theory, analysis, these arguments, ideas and techniques in research and creative skills to problem solving for a given situation. solve problems and make • understand and see language-related reasoned decisions. problems in perspective.
-They are expected to be able to consider long-term and big • assess problems from multicultural point o picture perspectives, to view; analyse, seek and select solutions in systematically address complex that perspective; plan and devise strategies problems and to be imaginative to achieve them. in their solution seeking. • widen the ways of looking at problems.
+This theme includes the ability to -

+- construct and sustain arguments and use these arguments, ideas and techniques in problem solving for a given situation. - understand and see language-related problems in perspective. - assess problems from multicultural point of view; analyse, seek and select solutions in that perspective; plan and devise strategies to achieve them. - widen the ways of looking at problems.